 If you’re wondering how to invest money wisely, there’s an array of important factors to consider.
 Considering these factors can help you determine what to invest in today.

-- Investment timeline: Also consider your time horizon, or when you’ll need the money you’re investing right now.
-If you are hoping to build long-term wealth for retirement, you can afford to take more risk with your investment choices.
+- Investment Timeline: Also consider your time horizon or when you’ll need the money you’re investing right now.
+If you are hoping to build long-term wealth for retirement, you can afford to take more risks with your investment choices.